April 15, 2024

 Brand New Home, Brand New Landscape

-On top of our BEE Smart Energy Homes and company-wide paperless initiative, we offer various landscape packages to our home buyers.
+On top of our energy-efficient homes and company-wide paperless initiative, we offer various landscape packages to our home buyers.
 We enhance the landscape of our communities by planting grass, trees, bushes, plants, and more to make up for all the wildlife torn down during the development stage.
 In all communities, we highly encourage planting trees and starting your garden; in some communities, planting trees and creating a garden is a part of the contract.

 We also offer various resources on our blog to help you become more sustainable.
 For example, here are five simple ways to reduce energy use and costs in your home.